Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 7. Comfort and Hygiene

-- Sun Protection – Alaska experiences long daylight hours in the summer, so pack sunscreen, sunglasses, and a wide-brimmed hat to shield yourself from the sun’s rays.
+- Sun Protection – Alaska has long days in summer; travel light with sunscreen, sunglasses, and a hat to protect yourself against the UV radiation.

-- Hydration Solutions – Stay hydrated by carrying a reusable water bottle.
+- Hydration Solutions – Keep yourself hydrated by carrying a reusable water bottle.

-- Personal Hygiene Products – Pack travel-sized toiletries for maintaining personal hygiene during your adventures.
+Personal Hygiene Products – Pack small-sized toiletries to take care of personal hygiene when on your adventures.